scalability

 Internet Computing Call for Special Issue Proposals

-January 22nd, 2008 | Published in REST, distributed systems, integration, performance, publishing, reuse, scalability, services | Add to del.icio.us
+January 22nd, 2008 | Published in distributed systems, integration, performance, publishing, REST, reuse, scalability, services | Bookmark on Pinboard.in

 As you may know, I’m a columnist for IEEE Internet Computing (IC), and I’m also on their editorial board.
 Our annual board meeting is coming up, so to help with planning, we’ve issued a call for special issue proposals.